‘ON THE WAY TO #COP26, #Glasgow UK ’: Conversations led by H.R.H. Princess Abze Djigma

 H.R.H.
 Princess Abze Djigma participated in 2 panels:

 – Bridging the digital divide: Digitalisation and technology for inclusive growth: taking full advantage of the digital transformation of the economy and society.
-See session report and full video recording here.
+See full video recording here.

 – New Africa – Europe Digital Economy Partnership Presentation and discussion on the report of the Africa – EU Digital Economy Task Force.
 See session report here.